Dightful/Visual-Representation-of-Sorting-Algorithms/README.md

   Note:
   Any picture above size 1080x1920 does take a long time to sort due to there being over 2 million pixels!
+  I Do not own another of the pictures used in this application